Miirphys/j2cl-webcomponents-boilerplate/README.md

 But today the latest webkit implementation of the webcomponents specification is lightning fast and does not require any framework .

-I was convinced after my last tests that this technology is the direction to follow .

-The only question i was left with , was if I would finally bring myself to use javascript.
+Starting from this point , the only question i was left with , was if I would finally bring myself to use javascript.
 In fact, the latest versions of javascript are very interesting.
 But as a long time java developer, JS is still too messy for my taste , even with notions of class and inheritance .